Sonetel/sonetel-python/tests/README.md

 ## Start

-1. `cd` into the `tests` directory
+1. Build the package using `python -m build`
-2. Run `python setup.py install`
+2. Install the package using pip from the `dist` directory.
-3. Install Pytest if not already installed
+3. Install pytest if not already installed
 4. Run all tests using `pytest`

 ## Prerequisites